ArcanaPath

 Yes or No?

-no. Death generally reads as a no — but a meaningful one: this particular form ends so something truer can begin.
+No. Death generally reads as a no — but a meaningful one: this particular form ends so something truer can begin.
 The no is the door.

 Card combinations